nullabork/fetcho/README.md

 lang:en
 ```

-Tag the resuls by city where that city is in the United_States
+Tag the results by city where that city is in the United_States
 ```
 geo-ip-city:United_States:*
 ```